jj4jj/pymsgq/README.rst

 Description
 -----------

-A simple wrapper System V msgq interface
+A simple System V msgq python interface for Linux IPC

 Eazy to communicate with native program in Linux platform . :D